Your Frequently Asked Questions Answered!

 Yes.
 Please go to http://www.basketbrigade.org.uk/register/ and complete the sign up details.
 It is really important that we know how many we are expecting on the day, as that number determines the number of hampers we can make and deliver.
-Registration does close on Monday 18th December (unless we reach capacity before) so we can finalise our systems.
+Registration will close on Sunday 16th December (unless we reach capacity before) so we can finalise our systems.

 How many volunteers do you need on the day?

 As we say, the more the merrier!
 We always need volunteers and as long as we don’t reach capacity, we never turn anyone away!
 We estimate that we will need about 700 people, with at least 300 of those driving with vehicles and can do deliveries, so please register your attendance and let your family and friends know!
 In order that we can deliver all the 1,250 baskets we are keen to encourage those that can make deliveries, especially to East London to register.

 If they’ve already registered then yes.
 Unfortunately if we reach capacity before the day we’ll be unable to accept people who haven’t registered on the day, so please encourage everyone you know would like to come to register as early as possible.
 We want to feed at least 1,500 families this year so we need hundreds of volunteers.
 Get them to register too, so we can work out how many families we can feed.

 Children are welcome and we always have children of various ages attending every year.
 It’s a great way of teaching children about contribution and gratitude!
 They also make great helpers packing baskets and collecting the food items.
 All we ask is that their parents or legal guardians remain responsible for them during the day to look after their wellbeing.